yoctoproject/poky/documentation/ref-manual/classes.rst

 inherits the class.
 This class contains definitions for standard basic tasks such as fetching, unpacking, configuring (empty by default), compiling (runs any ``Makefile`` present), installing (empty by default) and packaging (empty by default).
-These classes are often overridden or extended by other classes such as the :ref:`ref-classes-autotools` class or the :ref:`ref-classes-package` class.
+These tasks are often overridden or extended by other classes such as the :ref:`ref-classes-autotools` class or the :ref:`ref-classes-package` class.